- Marco Rubio: U.S. at social, moral crossroads

 That would be the career .247 hitter who’s usually a lock for 20 home runs, along with a solid veteran clubhouse presence.

 “He’s got your back.
-He plays the game the right way,” said the 23-year-old Gennett said.
+He plays the game the right way,” the 23-year-old Gennett said.
 “Not only is he a good player, he’s a good guy, and he made things very comfortable for me.
 I’m thankful for that.”

 Gennett’s locker is just around a corner from the one belonging to Weeks in a section dominated by the top position players.
 They embraced and said “hellos” after Gennett spotted Weeks across the clubhouse.